Make up a delicious sweet and spicy snack with this roasted hatch chile peach salsa. So simple to make, it’s great for

 Once grilled or broiled, just throw the chiles in a bowl and cover them with press-and-seal or with a tight-fitting lid.
 This allows the chiles to steam and makes the skin easier to peel off.
 Let them steam for about 10-15 minutes until you can handle them, and then remove the skins, stems, and the seeds/membranes.

 The peaches are best grilled but work in the broiler too.
 Slice them in half, remove the seeds, brush them with a tiny bit of oil to prevent sticking, and then place the peaches on the grill grate for around 5 minutes, until you get some good grill marks.
 Flip the peaches and repeat on the other side.
 If using the broiler, give them 2-3 minutes per side under the broiler.

-Once your ingredients are prepped, toss everything into your Smoky Chipotle Salsa, and pulse until you reach your desired consistency.
+Once your ingredients are prepped, toss everything into your Food Processor, and pulse until you reach your desired consistency.
 I hold back a few of the peaches, adding them in towards the end of the processing; this gives you some larger peach chunks in the salsa that add some extra bursts of peach flavor.
-Then pour the salsa into a container or bowl and put in the fridge to cool and meld for at least an hour.
+Then pour your peach salsa into a container or bowl and put in the fridge to cool and meld for at least an hour.
 Pop open a bag of your favorite tortilla chips (we love the Costco organic ones!) and you’re good to go!
 That’s all there is to it!
 Just be prepared if you plan on sharing this with anyone, though; you too may become the official salsa supplier for all of your friends and family!